AdamBadagliacco/UnityScollMenuPrefab/README.md

 2)	Download “ScrollMenuPrefabAndExampleScene.unitypackage” on to your computer
 3)	In Unity press Assets > Import Package > Custom Package and select the package you downloaded in step 2
 4)	A window will come up.
 Ensure that both the prefab and example scene are selected then press Import.
 5)	Double click on the ScrollMenuExample scene in your assets to open the project.
-Run it and you will see your scrollable list just like the image you see below:
+Run it and you will see your scrollable list just like the image seen below:

 ![ExampleScreenShot](https://raw.githubusercontent.com/AdamBadagliacco/UnityScollMenuPrefab/master/Scroll_List_Image.PNG)